-Spotify's lack of direct 'on platform' paid promotional tools has created several monsters.
-First we had the scourge of the Spotify 'editorial playlister pitcher.'
-A whole industry of charlatans sprang up claiming they could pitch your music to Spotify's editorial team, of course they couldn't - but were happy to take your money.
-Spotify moved to kill this by allowing every artist the chance to pitch a track for editorial playlist consideration, but while this helped it left many artist wanting more.
+Spotify's lack of direct 'on-platform' paid promotional tools has created several monsters.
+First, we had the scourge of the Spotify 'editorial playlister pitcher.'
+A whole industry of charlatans sprang up claiming they could pitch your music to Spotify's editorial team, of course, they couldn't - but were happy to take your money.
+Spotify moved to kill this by allowing every artist the chance to pitch a track for editorial playlist consideration, but while this helped it left many artists wanting more.

-This led to second monster 'the paid independent playlister' who charge independent artist a fee to put their music on a playlist.
-Initially this seemed like a great solution until you realised, the streams were all coming from one listener / bot in Taiwan and your account was deleted!
+This led to the second monster 'the paid independent playlister' who charged independent artists a fee to put their music on a playlist.
+Initially, this seemed like a great solution until you realised, the streams were all coming from one listener/bot in Taiwan and your account was deleted!

 Spotify Marquee promises to be their first direct on-platform, promotional tool.
 They describe it as the best way to get your new release to the right listeners and activate your fanbase.
 (Finally!)
 Usage was initially limited to selected artists and labels, and there was a high minimum spend threshold of $5,000 but that is now being removed.
-The ultimate aim to introduce a self serve platform like Facebook ads so artists can create and ran campaigns directly.
+The ultimate aim is to introduce a self-serve platform like Facebook ads so indie musicians can create and run campaigns directly.